University Hospitals Birmingham NHS Foundation Trust

 Hospital use only

-Status: Amber Rivaroxaban tablets
+Status: Green Rivaroxaban tablets

 • Amber - specialist initation following diagnosis of AF- use in line with NICE.
 Initiation/ recommendation by a clinician who routinely initiates anticoagulants